-To find out which ports to enter into those fields, please search our support site for your game's connectivity article to learn what ports the game requires to be open for its online features to work.
+To find out which ports to enter into those fields, please search our support site for your game's connectivity FAQ to learn what ports the game requires to be open for its online features to work.
 Alternatively, you can contact us for port information.

 After inputting all of your desired ports and their respective Protocol and Local IP values, you can Save or Apply the changes that you have made to the page and close your browser.
 At this point, please test if the issue in your game persists.

 Please keep in mind that these steps reflect the most common way to configure port forwarding.
 It is possible that the steps will differ for you.
 For example, some routers cannot be accessed via a browser page but require a dedicated router app.
 Other routers cannot be accessed by using the Default Gateway but a specific address instead (for example hub/admin).
 If the steps described above do not work for you, we recommend that you check your router's manual for assistance or contact your Internet Service Provider.